kenlukas/teractf/Lunch_and_Learns/Jul_2025/Web-Trickster/README.md

 Disallow: /uploads/
 ```

-And looking at the 'instructions.txt' it contains:
+And looking at the 'instructions.txt', it contains:

 ```txt
 Let's create a web app for PNG Images processing.